Leith Sugar House: Rum, ale, coal, and other businesses

 Robert Douglas was described as a "soap boiler" in February 1684 when he was appointed a Master of the Hospital, Trinity House of Leith, in place of a Leith vintner, who also called Robert Douglas.
 The vintner was also the Shore Baillie of Leith, and he sold brandy and sack to Clerk of Penicuik.

 In 1695, Robert Douglas, junior and senior, described as soap boilers in Leith, were investors in the Company of Scotland, the venture known as the Darien scheme.
 In 1695, the Parliament of Scotland recognised their flourishing trade with Greenland and Russia, and the setting up of soap and sugar works, and their plans for making porcelain.
 They were permitted privileges to make earthenware and distill rum.

-In 1703 Douglas applied to Privy Council for recognition for a manufactory 'to be erected and set up' as a 'Suggar work at Leith and a sullarie for distilling of Rhum'.
+In 1703 Douglas applied to Privy Council for recognition for a manufactory "to be erected and set up" as a "Suggar work at Leith and a sullarie for distilling of Rhum".
 The Leith sugar house received partly-refined sugar produced by enslaved labourers on plantations in the Caribbean via London and produced loaf, powder sugar, candy, molasses and rum.

-The Douglas business porfolio was diverse.
+The Douglas business portfolio was diverse.
 Douglas was in touch with merchants in Hamburg, via Andrew Russell in Rotterdam and his own expert sugar refiner, and shipped coal to them.
 Douglas processed and barrelled 23 porpoises stranded on the sands at Cramond Island in February 1690.
 Robert Douglas, the younger, a son of Robert Douglas and Helen Hunter, had a brewery at Coitfield, near Leith, or at the "Coatfield Land" in Leith.
 In December 1709 he fought a legal challenge that he should pay a duty on his ale-making as if his brewery was in Edinburgh.

 A Swedish traveller, Henry Kalmeter, described Robert Douglas's Leith soap works in 1720, apparently situated in Rotten Row.
 The adjacent sugar house was now operated by Richard Morrow (or Murray) and partners.
 Sugar from Barbados was shipped to Glasgow and carted to Leith for refining and casting into sugarloafs and sugar syrup distilled into rum.
 The Douglas interest in sugar in Leith seems to have ended around 1725.
 Robert Douglas younger acquired an estate called Brockhouse.
 In the 1740s he converted his Coatfield premises into barracks for soldiers.